Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Timberwolves

-The Denver Nuggets, Michael Porter Jr. included, take on the Minnesota Timberwolves at 10:30 PM ET on Sunday in the 2023 NBA Playoffs.
+The Denver Nuggets, Michael Porter Jr. included, will be in action at 10:00 PM on Wednesday versus the Minnesota Timberwolves in the 2023 NBA Playoffs.

-We're going to look at Porter's prop bets, using stats and trends to help you make good selections.
+With prop bets in place for Porter, let's break down some stats and trends to assist you in making good predictions.

 Michael Porter Jr. Prop Bets vs. the Timberwolves